 In order to make a successful personal injury claim, you will need to prove that the other driver was negligent.
 In a distracted driving accident case, this means you will need to prove that the at-fault driver was distracted.
 In some cases, the at-fault driver will be issued a citation for texting and driving at the time the police respond to the accident.
 This will likely be noted in the police accident report.

-What Are the Common Injuries in Hazleton Distracted Driving Accidents?
+What Injuries Are Most Common in Hazleton Distracted Driving Crashes?

 Common injuries sustained in a distracted driving car accident include:

-Traumatic brain injuries – Traumatic brain injuries or TBI are among the most common injuries that occur in motor vehicle accidents.
+Traumatic brain injuries – Traumatic brain injuries, or TBIs, are among the most common injuries that occur in motor vehicle accidents.
 Brain injuries can range from mild concussions to skull fractures and brain bleeds.
 A brain injury can cause long-term or permanent disability and change the victim’s life forever.
 Because these are often hidden injuries, they are highly complex to understand and to treat.

 Becoming the victim of a car accident can turn your life upside down in an instant.
 In addition to the physical pain and the psychological stress you experience, you may also be facing sudden medical bills, damage to your vehicle, and time missed from work.
-If someone else’s negligence caused you to suffer these damages, you should not have to pay for them on your own.
-The purpose of a car accident lawsuit is to award the plaintiff financial compensation or damages for the harm they have suffered due to the defendant’s actions.
+If someone else’s negligence caused you to suffer these damages, you should not have to pay for them alone.
+A car accident lawsuit aims to award the plaintiff financial compensation or damages for the harm they have suffered due to the defendant’s actions.

-Damages in a Hazleton distracted driving lawsuit can include both economic and non-economic damages.
+Damages in a Hazleton distracted driving lawsuit can include economic and non-economic damages.

 Economic damages in a Hazleton car accident include financial losses like medical bills, hospital stays, prescription medicine, lost wages, and lost earning power.